sameraslan/Wheeler-Graph-Contamination/README.md

 For running individual scripts, `cd` into the desired subfolder and take a look at the README.md file there for specific instructions.

-For testing the entire pipeline, FASTA files -> Wheeler Graph -> Querying FASTQ file -> Results, run `test.py` from the root directory.
+For testing the entire pipeline, FASTA files -> Wheeler Graph -> Querying FASTQ file -> Results, run `test.py` from the root directory (this can take up to a couple of minutes).

 ---